yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/upgrade-software.md

 {{< note title="Upgrading manually-provisioned on-premises universes" >}}

-If you are upgrading a manually-provisioned [On-Premises](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) universe, then the following steps are additionally required to install YB Controller manually after the otherwise-automated software upgrade procedure completes; YB Controller was introduced in YugabyteDB Anywhere 2.16.0, and is required for YugabyteDB Anywhere 2.16.0 and later.
+If you are upgrading a manually-provisioned [On-Premises](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) universe, you must additionally manually install YB Controller after the otherwise-automated software upgrade procedure completes.
+YB Controller was introduced in YugabyteDB Anywhere 2.16.0, and is required for YugabyteDB Anywhere 2.16.0 and later.

 To install YB Controller, call the following API after the software upgrade: